Model (art): History

 The role of art models has changed through different eras as the meaning and importance of the human figure in art and society has changed.
 Nude modeling, nude art and nudity in general have at times been the subject to social disapproval, at least by some elements in society.
 When the nude in art was most popular, the models that made these artworks possible might be of low status and poorly paid.
 The stereotype of the female art model was part of bohemianism in the late 19th and early 20th century Europe.
 The combination of nakedness and the exchange of money led others to associate nude modeling with prostitution, particularly in the United States.

 As the 20th century progressed, models gained more recognition and status, including forming the first organizations with some of the functions of labor unions thus becoming a professional occupation.
-It became possible for individuals to gain notoriety, such as Audrey Munson who was the model or inspiration for more than 15 statues in New York City in the 1910s.
-Quentin Crisp began a thirty year career as a model in 1942.
+It became possible for individuals to gain notoriety, such as Audrey Munson, who was the model or inspiration for more than 15 statues in New York City in the 1910s.
+Quentin Crisp began a thirty-year career as a model in 1942.

 Ancient and Post-classical

 The Greeks, who had the naked body constantly before them in the exercises of the gymnasium, had far less need of professional models than the moderns; but it is scarcely likely that they could have attained the high level reached by their works without constant study from nature.
 It was probably in Ancient Greece that models were first used.
 The story told of Zeuxis by Valerius Maximus, who had five of the most beautiful virgins of the city of Crotone offered him as models for his picture of Helen, proves their occasional use.
 The remark of Eupompus, quoted by Pliny, who advised Lysippos, "Let nature be your model, not an artist", directing his attention to the crowd instead of to his own work, also suggests a use of models which the many portrait statues of Greek and Roman times show to have been not unknown.
 The names of some of these models of the era are themselves known, such as the beautiful Phryne who modeled for many paintings and sculptures.

-The nude largely disappeared from Western art during the Middle Ages, largely due to the attitude of the early Christians, although in Kenneth Clark's famous distinction "naked" figures were still required for some subjects, especially the Last Judgment.
+The nude almost disappeared from Western art during the Middle Ages, largely due to the attitude of the early Christians, although in Kenneth Clark's famous distinction "naked" figures were still required for some subjects, especially the Last Judgment.
 This changed with the Renaissance and the rediscovery of classical antiquity, when painters initially used their male apprentices (garzoni) as models, for figures of both genders, as is often clear from their drawings.
 Leon Battista Alberti recommends drawing from the nude in his De pictura of 1435; as remained usual until the end of the century, he seems only to mean using male models.